zeeshankhan1981/ftgn-journalism/ROADMAP.md

-# Personal Blog Roadmap
+# Personal Site Roadmap

-This document outlines the ongoing and planned improvements for evolving the "Against The Tide" site into a full-featured personal blog.
+This document outlines the ongoing and planned improvements for evolving "Against The Tide" into a full-featured personal site.
 All content will be managed and published using Spacemacs and Org-mode workflows.

 ---

-## 1. Content Expansion
+## 1. Content Structure & Expansion

-- [ ] **Add Blog Section**
+- [ ] **Journal Section**
-  - Create a new `posts/` section for regular blog entries (personal reflections, reviews, notes).
+  - Unify all writing (thoughts, essays, photo essays, reflections) under a single `journal/` section.
-  - Support tags and categories for flexible organization.
+  - Use categories/tags for flexible filtering (e.g., "Essay", "Photo Essay", "Reflection", "History").
-- [ ] **Photo Essays & Galleries**
-  - Integrate image galleries and multimedia content.
+  - Support multimedia (images, galleries, audio, etc.).
 - [ ] **Projects & Portfolio**
-  - Add a section to showcase journalism/data/creative projects.
+  - Add a section to showcase journalism, data, and creative projects.
 - [ ] **About & Contact Pages**
   - Expand the About page, add a CV, and implement a contact form.